 Even great manuscripts often stand out based on the title or its contents alone.
 They need great cover letters.

-Cover letters are an underrated part of the submission process.
-But they’re a valuable step to get your research noticed, published, and all the good things that come after that.
+Cover letters for journal submission are an underrated part of the submission process.
+Don’t overlook them.
+They’re a valuable step to getting your research noticed, published, and all the good things that come after that.

-Truth is, most journal editors just don’t have the time to thoroughly read every submitted article in full to decide if it’s suitable for their journal.
-They’ll get there eventually, but they use cover letters to help them filter out the most interesting and appropriate submissions first.
+The truth is, most journal editors just don’t have the time to thoroughly read every submitted article in full to decide if it’s suitable for their journal.
+They use cover letters to help them filter out the most interesting and appropriate submissions first.

 Cover letters also help identify articles completely out of the journal’s scope and that would be better off getting a quick letter of rejection.